-Progress Policy
+Withdrawn Progress Policy

-\The "P" (PROGRESS) grade allows a student in a developmental education course, who has attended regularly and made satisfactory progress, to continue the course in a subsequent semester until all the course requirements are met.
+The "WP" (Withdrawn Progressing) grade allows a student in a academic development education course, who has attended regularly and made satisfactory progress, to continue the course in subsequent semester until all the course requirements are met.
 The student must register for the course in the subsequent semester.
-The hours credit and hours attempted will not be given until the course is completed.
-The grade of "P" may be assigned only the first semester the student enrolls in a developmental course.
-Exceptions to continue the "P" into a third semester must have the written permission of the instructor and the Director of Development Education.
+The credit hours and attempted hours will not be given until the course is completed.
+The grade of "WP" may be assigned only the first semester the student enrolls in academic developmental course.
+Exceptions to continue the "WP" into the third semester must have written permission from the instructor and the Dean of Academic Development.
+Instructors will provide the registrar's office with a list of students who will receive the "WP" grade one week prior to the last day of classes for the term.
+The "WP" grade can only be assigned to academic development courses.